burst-apps-team/burst-wiki/pocc-mobile-app.md

                 "TITLE": "Balance"
             },
             "HISTORY": {
-                "TITLE": "History"
+                "TITLE": "History",
+                "DECRYPT": "Decrypt",
+                "DECRYPT_IMPOSSIBLE": "Could not be decrypted!",
+                "PIN_INPUT_HINT": "Pin"
             },
             "SETTINGS": {
                 "ABOUT": {
                     "ABOUT": "About",
-                    "ASSOCIATION": "In Association with",
+                    "ASSOCIATION": "In association with",
                     "DEVELOPED": "Developed by",
                     "TWITTER": "Follow us on twitter to get updates on our projects!", "VERSION": "Version"